 - being rejected or isolated

-Experiencing these pressures can be stressful, especially with all the other stresses they may face as a young person in care.
-Challenges within their placement, with family contact, if they are reunifying with their family, with school or jobs and relationship building all impact on how they make sense of who they are and how they fit in the world around them.
+Experiencing these pressures can be stressful, especially with additional stresses they may face as a young person in care.
+Challenges within their care arrangement, with family contact, if they are reunifying with their family, with school or jobs and relationship building all impact on how they make sense of who they are and how they fit in the world around them.

-Cooper and Dunphy (2019) outline presenting behaviours and experiences that can be indicative of a gender diverse child:
+Cooper and Dunphy (2019) outline presenting behaviours and experiences that can be indicative of an emerging gender diverse child:

 |Seeking information/reaching out for support||Encourage links and support seeking|